-3. DELIBERATIVE AGENTS
+3. Deliberative Agents

 In order to effectively participate in a mechanism, an agent needs to know its preferences over the different outcomes the mechanism may produce.
-However, there are many applications where agents do not know their preferences a priori but instead must compute or gather information.
-An example of a situation where an agent may not know its preferences a priori is a vacation planning setting.
-An agent may represent a user who wishes to go on a holiday but is unsure as to how much it is willing to pay for the holiday.
-As more information is gathered about the cost of ¤ights and hotel rooms, and as more is learned about the destination, the agent (and its user) re£nes its preferences about taking the trip.
-The realities of limited computational resources and time pressures caused by real-time environments mean that agents are not always able to optimally determine how much they really value different alternatives.
+However, there are many applications where agents do not know their preferences a priori but instead must compute or gather information.1 The realities of limited computational resources and time pressures caused by real-time environments mean that agents are not always able to optimally determine how much they really value different alternatives.